 Centaurs are recently (within 10 Myr) escaped Kuiper belt objects on their way to becoming Jupiter family comets.
 They are relatively nearby (5-30AU), compared to the belt, making them relatively easier to observe using the high resolution capability of TMT.
 They also remain pristine, enabling us to determine the composition of the solar nebula.
 The IRIS instrument with its diffraction limited imaging and spectroscopic capabilities make it ideal to study the actual shapes and composition of these objects, resolving complex structure such as the rings around Chariklo (Braga-Ribas et al. 2014) that have a diameter of ~0.1”.
 The increase in sensitivity will enable us to characterize several new centaurs as small as 20km in size at a distance of 10 AU and larger ones further away.

-Comets represent the icy planetesimals that are left over building blocks from the collapse of the solar nebula (Figure 11.2).
+Comets represent the icy planetesimals that are left over building blocks from the collapse of the solar nebula (see figure of Comet Schwassmann-Wachmann 3).
 A majority have been stored at temperatures ranging from 10 K to 40 K in one of two reservoirs: the Kuiper belt that extends from Neptune’s orbit at 30 AU to at least several thousand AU and the Oort cloud, a spherical assemblage that reaches 50,000 to 100,000 AU from the Sun.
 These reservoirs contain, respectively, 1 billion and 100 billion comets larger than about 1 km in scale.
 Comets are important as carriers of the most primitive material in the solar system.
 Their study allows us to probe the chemical make-up of the system at its origins.

 The 2.9-5.0 µm region (3450- 2000 cm-1) is the single most important region for spectroscopy of simple molecules (up to 8 atoms).
 Virtually all simple gases have at least one vibrational fundamental band in this spectral region, which spans ~1450 cm-1.
 For emission spectra, resolving powers to 100,000 (even 300,000) are preferred in order to discriminate densely packed and blended lines.
 Some important work can be done in the 1 - 2.5 µm region - mainly on absorption spectra of combination bands, which are weaker than fundamental bands by large factors (typically 100 or more).
 With NIRES it will be possible to measure emission lines from the dominant primary volatile (H2O) at 2.0 µm in (active) distant comets.
 It may be possible to measure hot bands of CO2, the CO overtone (2.4 µm), and various other species as well.
 And ices can be investigated, through their solid-state absorption bands, in a variety of objects - from active comets to satellites and TNOs.